ngalanter/academic-website-template/README.md

-## Overview
+## 1. Overview

 This is a template for an academic personal website.
 It was created with grad students and postdocs in mind, however, others may find it a helpful template as well!
 We're hopeful that it will be relevant to those seeking industry as well as academic positions, however we are more familiar with academic websites.
 See the rendered template here: <https://ngalanter.github.io/academic-website-template>.
+This goal of this template is to provide several types of pages that might be relevant, but most personal websites don't have all of these pages!

 This template uses quarto, you can learn more about quarto websites here: <https://quarto.org/docs/websites>.

 This template is published via github pages.
-See below for a suggested publishing workflow which is essentially copied from the first suggested workflow in the [quarto github pages documentation](https://quarto.org/docs/publishing/github-pages.html).
+Section 2 uses the first suggested workflow on [quarto github pages documentation](https://quarto.org/docs/publishing/github-pages.html).
 That page also lists other possible github pages workflows.
 There are many other options for publishing quarto websites, see [this page](https://quarto.org/docs/publishing/) for more information.

+Secton 3 goes over some quick ways to customize how your website looks.

 This template also allows for auto-updating of page content.
 You can use the template without enabling auto-updating, just delete/ignore the `auto_update.R` file and delete/ignore all blocks that start with `::: {.content-hidden unless-format="markdown"}`.
-For more information about auto-updating, see the last section of this readme.
+For more information about auto-updating, see the section 4 of this readme.

-This goal of this template is to provide several types of pages that might be relevant, but most personal websites don't have all of these pages!

-## How to use this template with Github pages
+## 2. How to use this template with Github pages

 1. Create a new repository from this template (see [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)) and create a local copy on your computer (for example with github desktop).
     - A good option is to call the repository `your_github_username.github.io`, which gives it the URL `https://your_github_username.github.io`.